No Sew Curtains from Scarves

 These no sew curtains made from scarves is a great window solution for someone like me who needs change every once in a while.

-I guesstimate that I used 15-16 scarves for these curtains, at a cost of somewhere between $8-$10 dollars.
-The curtain rods and clips cost $50 altogether.
+I guesstimate that I used 15-16 scarves for these curtains, at a cost of somewhere between $8-$10 dollars, and the Heat N Bond was $24 for 6 packages.
+That’s $32-$34 altogether for all the curtains.

 Making them took three afternoons and there were a lot of trips up and down the stairs to hang them as I went to check on what they looked like as I was going along with each panel.
 Who knew making curtains could be so much exercise. lol.

 Overall, I’m very happy with how my scarf curtains turned out, and super happy with the price.
-Three large windows for about $60.
+Three large windows for about $84, including the rods and clips.
 Works for me!
 And they match the vision that I’ve had in my head for a long, long time.

 These scarf curtains could be created in so many color combos, or monochromatic would work too.
 The possibilities are endless really.